pymeasure/pymeasure/docs/dev/adding_instruments.rst

 .. _Python string format: https://docs.python.org/3/library/string.html#format-specification-mini-language

-We can use this property to set the voltage to 100 mV, which will sends the appropriate command and then requests the current voltage.
+We can use this property to set the voltage to 100 mV, which will send the appropriate command and then requests the current voltage.

 .. doctest::